 There is a distinction between an anonymous disclosure (where identity is withheld by the discloser) and confidential disclosures (where identity is protected by the recipient).
-Anonymous disclosures are not excluded from the protection of the 2014 Act.
+Anonymous disclosures are not excluded from the protection of the 2022 Act.
 However, MIC will retain the discretion to act upon such disclosures only to the extent that this is possible.
 Persons submitting anonymous disclosures should note that important elements of this policy, including investigation, may be difficult or impossible to apply unless the person is prepared to identify themselves.
-Also, a person making a Protected Disclosure cannot obtain redress under the 2014 Act without identifying themselves.
+Also, a person making a Protected Disclosure cannot obtain redress under the 2022 Act without identifying themselves.

-A.2.0 Content of a Protected Disclosure - Relevant Information
+A.2.0 Content of a Protected Disclosure - Relevant Information particular events have occurred.

-A disclosure should contain "relevant information" which tends to show wrongdoing.
-The ordinary meaning of disclosing "information" is to convey facts, such as to state that particular events have occurred.
 This is different to simply making an allegation.
-A person making a

-Protected Disclosure should be satisfied that information submitted is necessary to disclose that wrongdoing and should not access, process, disclose or seek to disclose information about individuals that is not necessary for the purpose of disclosing the wrongdoing.
+A person making a Protected Disclosure should be satisfied that information submitted is necessary to disclose that wrongdoing and should not access, process, disclose or seek to disclose information about individuals that is not necessary for the purpose of disclosing the wrongdoing.